Overview

 Example

-In this example, Gtmhub will create and assign a task for OKR owners who have defined less than three key results for an OKR.
+In this example, Quantive Results will create and assign a task for OKR owners who have defined less than three key results for an OKR.

 1. Create the automation